Tristan296/Catchy_old/README.md

 # How to use
 Prerequisite:
-**Ensure sure you have Python 3.8 or higher installed on your system.
+**Ensure you have Python 3.8 or higher installed on your system.
 Then, install the required dependencies using pip:**
 1. Install Dependencies:
 ```
 pip install -r requirements.txt